test-orgn/remp/Campaign/README.md

 #### `NEWSLETTER_BANNER_USE_XHR`
 In most cases you want to use XHR (a.k.a.
-AJAX) for communication with your API, however in rare cases of legacy backends you might need a regular POST or GET form submission.
+AJAX) for communication with your API, however in rare cases of legacy backends you might need a regular POST or GET html form submission.
 In such case, banner closes itself after submission since it has no way of knowing if operation was successful.

 #### `NEWSLETTER_BANNER_REQUEST_METHOD`
 Most of the time APIs require POST requests for data submission.
-However, if you need GET, you can choose it here.
+However, if you need GET, you can set it here.

 #### `NEWSLETTER_BANNER_REQUEST_BODY`
 Applicable only if POST request method is used, since GET method does not have a body.
-Default option is `x-www-form-urlencoded`, however depending on your API needs, you can choose traditional `form-data` that creates multipart body or `json`.
+Default option is `x-www-form-urlencoded`, however depending on your API needs, you can choose `form-data` that creates multipart body or `json`.

 #### `NEWSLETTER_BANNER_REQUEST_HEADERS`
 You can add HTTP headers of your liking, however keep in mind that content-type header is overridden by